cpicanco/stimulus_control/README.md

 For example, the script 'timestamps_by_trial.py' ilustrates how to read the data of the '*.timestamps' files (an output from the Stimulus Control App).

-Many thanks to Drausio Capobianco (first mean developer, now retired) for have allowed me to continue his work.
+Many thanks to Drausio Capobianco (first main developer, now retired) for have allowed me to continue his work.

 // português